DavidMcConkey/Bar/README.md

 The bar page is where the user can select ingredients they have at their disposal to find out which of the cocktails they can make, and filter effectively.
 ![Screenshot](/public/Screenshot2.png?raw=true)

-Settings is where the user can manipulate certain things like theme, units of alcohol, color, as well as a couple other fun options!
+Settings is where the user can manipulate certain things like theme, units of alcohol, color, as well as a pride mode!
 ![Screenshot](/public/Screenshot3.png?raw=true)

 This site was built using React, Python, Flask, PosgreSQL, and Redux